Skip to main content

 Dedicated Breast Cancer Care

 You take care of everyone else.
 Now it’s time to focus on you.
 At AdventHealth, formerly Florida Hospital, Cancer Institute, you’ll find a multidisciplinary approach to treating breast cancer and a caring staff dedicated to you.
-With outcomes that exceed the national average, we focus all of our energy on healing you, supporting you, and making you feel comfortable along the way.
+With outcomes that exceed the national average, we focus our energy on healing you, supporting you, and making you feel comfortable along the way.

 Rising Above Breast Cancer